 Throughout the webinar, Dr. Ogden will weave in considerations with regard to the current COVID 19 pandemic, racialized trauma and systemic oppression.

 Recorded February 2021.
-The recording will be available for 30 days after purchasing.
+The recording will be available for streaming for 30 days after purchasing.

 - Describe two reasons why addressing the body is important in therapy